ccarnicle/cascade_scaffold/CONTRACT_PLAN.md

 ## Notes and Considerations

 - Use `FlowCallbackScheduler.estimate` before scheduling and ensure the issued capability has the entitlement `auth(FlowCallbackScheduler.Execute) &{FlowCallbackScheduler.CallbackHandler}`.
-- The `Agent` is the callback handler; there is no separate handler resource in the current contract.
+- The `Agent` is the callback handler; there is no separate handler resource.
-- Registration is required: all `Agent` methods assert the agent is registered in `agentDetailsById`.
-- Index structs align with Agent design; organization is a String and schedule uses the `Schedule` enum.
+- Intervals and first execution times are computed in-contract via `buildCronConfigFromName`; transactions do not pass arbitrary seconds.
+- `TenSeconds` is provided for quick emulator testing; "pause" and "cancel" schedule one-shot action callbacks.
+- Payments withdraw from the user's FlowToken vault using the user-issued capability stored on the `Agent` and deposit to the mapped organization recipient.
 - Verified organizations are maintained by `CascadeAdmin`; start includes `"AISPORTS"`.
 - Test on emulator with `flow emulator --scheduled-callbacks` and `flow-cli >= 2.4.1`.